AlikornSause/Notes-on-QIN-F21-PRO/README.md

 Other than that, the steps with removing the text are the same as [changing it](#changing-the-orange-state-warning-text).

-**If the device behaves weirdly, you might have made an error when editing, try to reflash the original backup of lk**
+**If the device behaves strangely, you might have made an error when editing, try to reflash the original backup of lk**
 ---
 ## Removing the 5 second delay in Orange State
-**You might me annoyed by the 5 second delay that slows down the booting process when in Orange State** It can be deleted easily and involves the same steps as [changing the orange state warning text](#changing-the-orange-state-warning-text).
+**You might be annoyed by the 5-second delay that extends the boot process** It can be deleted easily and involves the same steps as [changing the orange state warning text](#changing-the-orange-state-warning-text).

 The process involves these steps: